rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 > That had already departed.
 >
 > *The Imitation of the Rose*, Clarice Lispector (trans.
 Katrina Dodson)

+> Americans, while willing, even eager, to be serfs, have always been obstinate about being peasantry.
+>
+> *The Great Gatsby*, F. Scott Fitzgerald

+> Through all he said, even through his appalling sentimentality, I was reminded of something — an elusive rhythm, a fragment of lost words, that I had heard somewhere a long time ago.
+For a moment a phrase tried to take shape in my mouth and my lips parted like a dumb man’s, as though there was more struggling upon them than a wisp of startled air.
+But they made no sound, and what I had almost remembered was uncommunicable forever.
+>
+> *The Great Gatsby*, F. Scott Fitzgerald

+> I was thirty.
+Before me stretched the portentous, menacing road of a new decade.
+>
+> *The Great Gatsby*, F. Scott Fitzgerald

+> For a transitory enchanted moment man must have held his breath in the presence of this continent, compelled into an aesthetic contemplation he neither understood nor desired, face to face for the last time in history with something commensurate to his capacity for wonder.
+>
+> *The Great Gatsby*, F. Scott Fitzgerald

+> Fiery fevers quit your body no quicker, if you toss in embroidered attire of blushing crimson, than if you must lie sick in a common garment.
+>
+> *On the Nature of Things*, Lucretius (trans.
+Martin Ferguson)

+> First and foremost, consider the pure splendor of the sky and all within its confines—the random-roaming stars, the moon, and the sun radiant with dazzling light.
+Suppose that all these marvels were now revealed to mortals for the first time and were suddenly and unexpectedly thrust before their eyes, what more wonderful spectacle than this could be imagined, what spectacle that people would be less prepared to conceive as credible, if they had not yet witnessed it?
+None in my opinion; so marvelous would this sight have been.
+As it is, however, the spectacle has so satiated us that it has palled, and no one thinks it worth gazing up at the lambent precincts of the sky.
+>
+> *On the Nature of Things*, Lucretius (trans.
+Martin Ferguson)

+> Death, then, is nothing to us and does not affect us in the least, now that the nature of the mind is understood to be mortal.
+And as in time past we felt no distress when the advancing Punic hosts were threatening Rome on every side, when the whole earth, rocked by the terrifying tumult of war, shudderingly quaked beneath the coasts of high heaven, while the entire human race was doubtful into whose possession the sovereignty of the land and the sea was destined to fall; so, when we are no more, when body and soul, upon whose union our being depends, are divorced, you may be sure that nothing at all will have the power to affect us or awaken sensation in us, who shall not then exist — not even if the earth be confounded with the sea, and the sea with the sky.
+>
+> *On the Nature of Things*, Lucretius (trans.
+Martin Ferguson)

+> Even supposing that the mind and the spirit retain their power of sensation after they have been wrenched from our body, it is nothing to us, whose being is dependent upon the conjunction and marriage of body and soul.
+Furthermore, if in course of time all our component atoms should be reassembled after our death and restored again to their present positions, so that the light of life was given to us a second time, even that eventuality would not affect us in the least, once there had been a break in the chain of consciousness.
+Similarly at the present time we are not affected at all by any earlier existence we had, and we are not tortured with any anguish concerning it.
+When you survey the whole sweep of measureless time past and consider the multifariousness of the movements of matter, you can easily convince yourself that the same seeds that compose us now have often before been arranged in the same order that they occupy now.
+And yet we have no recollection of our earlier existence; for between that life and this lies an unbridged gap — an interval during which all the motions of our atoms strayed and scattered in all directions, far away from sensation.
+>
+> *On the Nature of Things*, Lucretius (trans.
+Martin Ferguson)

+> Whenever people in life imagine that in death their body will be torn to pieces by birds and beasts of prey, they feel sorry for themselves.
+This is because they do not separate themselves from the body or dissociate themselves sufficiently from the outcast corpse; they identify themselves with it and, as they stand by, impregnate it with their own feelings.
+Hence their indignation at having been created mortal; hence their failure to see that in real death there will be no second self alive to lament their own end, and to stand by and grieve at the sight of them lying there, being torn to pieces or burned.
+>
+> *On the Nature of Things*, Lucretius (trans.
+Martin Ferguson)

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.